TN Nurseries best selling perennials

 What NOT to do in Your Landscape Design

-Being clueless about the requirement for maintaining a garden in my locale or proper landscape design and that this new hobby may monopolize my limited free time, I made many mistakes.
+I made many mistakes because I was clueless about the requirement for maintaining a garden in my locale or proper landscape design and that this new hobby may monopolize my limited free time.
 You planted sun-loving trees and shrubs in a too shady spot.
 I planted plants requiring too much maintenance.
 And last but least, not possessing a futuristic outlook as to how the plant would look at maturity.

 Tips for Beginners for Better Landscape Design Results